 The comparison rate will take into account ongoing fees, such as account fees and annual package fees.
-On top of this, you should also consider any upfront fees you’ll need to pay for switching, such as establishment fees, valuation and legal fees and even lender’s mortgage insurance (LMI) or low deposit fees (LDF).
+On top of this, you should also consider any upfront fees you’ll need to pay for switching, such as establishment fees, valuation and legal fees and even lenders mortgage insurance (LMI) or low deposit fees (LDF).

 Then there are the potential fees from the lender you’re leaving.
 These might include discharge fees for ending your loan early and, if you’re on a fixed interest rate, a potential penalty - in the form of break costs - for ending your loan before the fixed term expires.

 “Consider the other features you currently receive or are being offered too.
-Your loan may be bundled with other products such as credit cards, access to an offset account via a debit card and discounted insurance.
-Take into account the cost of replacing these also.”
+Your loan may be bundled with other products such as credit cards or offsets with linked transaction accounts.
+Factor in the cost of replacing these too.”

 What should you do before refinancing?